The Real Estate Law Review: Brazil

 Urban properties are subject to the payment of the urban building and land tax, which is assessed and charged by the city hall of the respective municipality on an annual basis.
 Rural properties, in their turn, are subject to the payment of the rural land tax, which is assessed and charged by the Federal Revenue Office, also on an annual basis.

 In addition, onerous acquisition of real estate is subject to the payment, by purchaser, of the ITBI.
-In case of donation, the recipient shall pay the gift tax.
+In the case of donation, the recipient shall pay the gift tax.
 Finally, it is also worth mentioning that acquisition of real estate is subject to payment of notary and registration fees.

 iv Finance and security

 There are basically two kinds of securities granted over real estate admitted under Brazilian Law: the mortgage and the fiduciary sale.

 The mortgage is ruled by the Brazilian Civil Code, and consists of a lien that can be created over certain property by means of execution of a public deed before a notary public and its registration with the appropriate real estate registry.
 Brazilian law allows for the creation of any number of mortgages over the same property, provided that such liens will have different priority depending on the order of registration in such property's record.
 The mortgage can only be foreclosed by means of a judicial procedure, which involves sale of the mortgaged property in public auction and, in case the amounts resulting from such sale are not enough to cover the debt, the debtor shall remain personally liable before the creditor.